rbricheno/show-pi/README.md

 # show-pi
-Show the digits of pi in a fun way via terminal output
+Show the digits of π in a fun way via terminal output.

+Intended to be run as part of a demonstration about the number π.
+Zoom in your terminal, run show_pi.py and watch in amazement as the number gets longer and longer, faster and faster!